 Before I met that Husband o’ Mine, I had never seen a James Bond movie.
-Going on 22 years later, I must admit a certain appreciation may have developed.
+Years later, I must admit a certain appreciation may have developed.

 I have especially enjoyed Pierce Brosnan as Bond…which might have had a little something to do with my love of The Thomas Crown Affair movie with Brosnan and Renee Russo–okay a lot to do with it. (one of my very favorites…right up there with Dirty Dancing…I know!)